Effects of Lactational Lead Exposure on Infant Development

 a) Nobody says that lead is the only cause of ADHD.
 There have also been substantial findings of associations between ADHD-related traits and exposures to PCBs, dioxins, and brominated flame retardants (see Section 3 of www.pollution-effects.info); the flame retardants have greatly increased in the environment, and the other two continue to be at substantial levels in human environments.

-c) The child blood lead levels for which there is evidence of a declining trend (according to data from the U.S. CDC) are all measured in children one year old and older.
+c) The child blood lead levels for which there is evidence of a declining trend (according to data from the U.S. CDC) are all measured in children over one year old.
 There are excellent reasons to suspect that the lead levels during the developmentally-sensitive first year after birth have remained high or even increased.
 See Appendix A.

 Section J: Long-term effects of lead:

 In addition to the effects of lead that are observable in early life, there are also long-latency effects of developmental lead exposure.
 The ATSDR points out that "childhood lead poisoning can lead to health effects later in life...."79

 As the author of the above, my role has not been to carry out original research, but instead it has been to read through very large amounts of scientific research that has already been completed on the subjects of environmental toxins and infant development, and then to summarize the relevant findings; my aim has been to put this information into a form that enables readers to make better-informed decisions related to these matters.
 The original research articles and government reports on this subject (my sources) are extremely numerous, often very lengthy, and are usually written in a form and stored in locations such that the general public is normally unable to learn from them.